Inevitable manifestation of wiggles in the expansion of the late Universe: Introduction

-While such deviations are highly non-trivial, the reason they appear in observational studies, as we will show, may be fairly simple.
-To begin with, let us describe the deviation of any alternative cosmological model from the $\Lambda$CDM model by ${\Delta H(z)\equiv H(z)-H_{\Lambda\rm CDM}(z)}$; within the framework of spatially flat Robertson-Walker (RW) metric, fixing the comoving angular diameter distance $D_M(z)=c\int_0^{z}\dd{z'}H^{-1}(z')$ of the alternative model to that of $\Lambda$CDM at any redshift $z=z_{\rm s}$, requires that $\int_0^{z_{\rm s}}\dd{z'}H^{-1}_{\Lambda \rm CDM}(z')= \int_0^{z_{\rm s}}\dd{z'}H^{-1}(z')$.
+While such deviations are highly nontrivial, the reason they appear in some observational studies, as we will show, may be fairly simple.
+To begin with, let us describe the deviation of any alternative cosmological model from the $\Lambda$CDM model by ${\Delta H(z)\equiv H(z)-H_{\Lambda\rm CDM}(z)}$, where $H_{\Lambda\rm CDM}(z)$ is the Hubble function of the standard cosmological model, and $H(z)$ corresponds to the alternative model.
+Within the framework of the spatially flat Robertson-Walker (RW) metric, fixing the comoving angular diameter distance $D_M(z)=c\int_0^{z}\dd{z'}H^{-1}(z')$ of the alternative model to that of $\Lambda$CDM at any redshift $z=z_{\rm s}$, requires that $\int_0^{z_{\rm s}}\dd{z'}H^{-1}_{\Lambda \rm CDM}(z')= \int_0^{z_{\rm s}}\dd{z'}H^{-1}(z')$.
 This is satisfied only if there exist at least two redshifts $z_1$ and $z_2$ in the interval $(0,z_{\rm s})$ for which $\Delta H(z_1)/\Delta H(z_2)<0$ unless $\Delta H(z<z_{\rm s})$ vanishes everywhere.
-Thus, a negative $\Delta H(z)$ at any redshift (e.g., a dip as preferred by the Ly-$\alpha$ data \cite{Sahni:2014ooa,Aubourg:2014yra,Planck:2018vyg}) should be compensated by at least one positive $\Delta H(z)$ somewhere else (e.g., the bump found in DE density reconstructions at $1.5\lesssim z\lesssim2$ \cite{Wang:2018fng,Escamilla:2021uoj,Bernardo:2021cxi}).
+Thus, a negative $\Delta H(z)$ at any redshift (e.g., the apparent dip at $z\sim2.3$ if the Ly-$\alpha$ data is taken at face value~\cite{Sahni:2014ooa,Aubourg:2014yra,Planck:2018vyg}) should be compensated by at least one positive $\Delta H(z)$ somewhere else (e.g., the bump found in some DE density reconstructions at $1.5\lesssim z\lesssim2$~\cite{Wang:2018fng,Escamilla:2021uoj,Bernardo:2021cxi}).
 This compensatory behaviour implies an oscillation (not necessarily periodic) on top of $H_{\Lambda\rm CDM}(z)$ as suggested in the above mentioned observational analyses---which is in line with such behavior being favored by the baryon acoustic oscillations (BAO) data.
-In particular, we can choose $z_{\rm s}$ to be the redshift of last scattering $z_*$ as $D_M(z_*)$ is strictly constrained by cosmic microwave background (CMB) observations almost model-independently for a given pre-recombination expansion history.
-This allows for oscillations up to $z_*$ with no constraints on their characteristics as long as they compensate each other so that the $D_M(z)$ integral is satisfied (they can be very frequent or just a single oscillation spread throughout the whole interval with an arbitrary shape etc.); however, it is conceivable that as cosmological observations other than CMB mostly probe redshifts $z\lesssim3$, the shape and the place of the oscillations will be constrained (possibly amplified due to overfitting) by these local data.
+An important consequence of this is that, due the same compensation, an observation with strict model independent constraints on $D_M(z_s)$ would render reconstructional approaches, or models with enough phenomenological flexibility, prone to finding artificial/fake bumps or dips due to overfitting, e.g., if the constraints on a model prefer a dip ($\Delta H<0$) to fit some data at a certain redshift better (for any measure of goodness of fit) than $\Lambda$CDM, its compensatory bump may arise as an artifact at redshifts where $H(z)$ is not directly constrained due to lack of data at those points; moreover, the preferred dip in our example may be due to overfitting, in which case both the dip and its compensatory bump would be fake.
+In particular, we can choose $z_{\rm s}$ to be the redshift of last scattering $z_*$ as $D_M(z_*)$ is strictly constrained by cosmic microwave background (CMB) observations almost model independently for a given prerecombination expansion history.
+This allows for oscillations up to $z_*$ with no constraints on their characteristics as long as they compensate each other so that the $D_M(z_*)$ integral is satisfied (they can be very frequent or just a single oscillation spread throughout the whole interval with an arbitrary shape etc.); however, it is conceivable that as the presently available cosmological observations other than CMB mostly probe redshifts $z\lesssim3$, the shape and the place of the oscillations will be constrained by these local data---nevertheless, these oscillations might have arisen as artifacts and/or been manipulated as noted above, in particular, due to overfitting.